top of page

 Children & Young People

-The Duke Street Church (DSC) work with children and youth includes Sunday School and Holiday Bible Club for children, Youth Group activities, and Mother and Toddler groups through the week.
+The Duke Street Church (DSC) work with children and youth includes programmes on Sunday and throughout the week as well as Holiday Clubs and weekends away.
 In the following, guidelines are given for each of these activities.

 Leadership is as follows: